MicrosoftDocs/fabric-docs/docs/data-warehouse/data-modeling-defining-relationships.md

 The auto detect experience determines any tables or views and opportunistically adds them.

-The manually detect option in the ribbon allows fine grained control of which object(s), such as tables and/or views, should be added to the default dataset:
+The manually detect option in the ribbon allows fine grained control of which object(s), such as tables and/or views, should be added to the default Power BI dataset:

 - Select all
 - Filter for tables or views